NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Isolated

-        5.  []{#provide_by .anchor}How many dynamically assigned MAC
-            addresses can a Hyper-V server provide by default?
+        5. How many dynamically assigned MAC addresses can a Hyper-V server provide by default?

             a.
 8